 In an attempt to evaluate the multi-modal summaries, \citet{zhu2018msmo} proposes a multi-modal automatic evaluation (MMAE) technique that jointly considers uni-modal salience and cross-modal relevance.
 In their case, the final summary comprises of text and images, and the final objective function is formulated as a mapping of three objective functions: 1) salience of text, 2) salience of images, and 3) text-image relevance.
 This mapping function is learnt using supervised techniques (Linear Regression, Logistic Regression and Multi-layer Perceptron in their case) to minimize training loss with human judgement scores.
 Although the metric seems promising, there are a lot of conditions that must be met in order to perform the evaluation.

-The MMAE metric does not effectively evaluate the information integrity of a multi-modal summary, since it uses uni-modal salience scores as a feature in the overall judgement making process, leading to a cognitive bias. \citet{zhu3multimodal} improves upon this by proposing an evaluation metric based on joint multi-modal representation (termed as MMAE++), projecting the generated summaries and the ground truth summaries into a joint semantic space.
+The MMAE metric does not effectively evaluate the information integrity\footnote{Information integrity is the dependability or trustworthiness of information.
+In context of a multi-modal summary evaluation task, it refers to the ability to make a judgement that is unbiased towards any modality (i.e. an ideal evaluation metric does not give higher importance to information from one modality (e.g. text) over other modality (e.g. images)).} of a multi-modal summary, since it uses uni-modal salience scores as a feature in the overall judgement making process, leading to a cognitive bias. \citet{zhu3multimodal} improves upon this by proposing an evaluation metric based on joint multi-modal representation (termed as MMAE++), projecting the generated summaries and the ground truth summaries into a joint semantic space.